MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-processing-of-plug-and-play-events.md

 ms.localizationpriority: medium
 ---

-# NDIS Processing of Plug and Play Events
+# Overview of NDIS Processing of Plug and Play Events